mitranim/mitranim.github.io/templates/posts/goex.md

 In modern Go (1.17 and higher), there is barely any difference.
 Defer/panic/recover is usable even in CPU-heavy hotspot code.

+Generating stacktraces has a _far_ larger cost.
+The examples in this post use `github.com/mitranim/try` which automatically adds stacktraces by using `github.com/pkg/errors`.
+If you're using stacktraces with error values, that cost is already dominant, compared to the cost of defer/panic/recover.

 ## Stacktraces

 Stacktraces are essential to debugging, with or without exceptions.